fvancesco/acmmm2016/README.md

 ![alt text](https://raw.githubusercontent.com/fvancesco/acmmm2016/master/acmmm2016.png)

 ## Download Embeddings
 The dimension of the skipgram vectors is 300 with window 6 (vocab min count = 10).
-We trained the embedding using all the tokens words, emojis and punctuation (only links are removed).
+We trained the embedding using all the tokens, emojis and punctuation included (links are removed and user anonymized with "@user").
 The dataset used was of 20M geolocalized tweets posted from October 2015 to February 2017.
 In each link you find the lowercased and not lowercased version.

 * [USA](https://drive.google.com/drive/folders/0B13VF_-CUsHPd3FqdVJ2c1ZJaXc?usp=sharing)
 * [United Kingdom](https://drive.google.com/drive/folders/0B13VF_-CUsHPZkZnYXduYTA5VUU?usp=sharing)